American Bar Association House of Delegates

 - have no official standing with the ABA unless certified by the State Bar to replace a delegate at the Mid-Year or Annual Meeting.
 If asked to replace a delegate, the alternate will be responsible for his/her own travel expenses to attend the ABA meetings.

-Those applying for reappointment and new applicants are to submit the State Bar Application for 2014-2015 Appointments (Adobe PDF or Word fill-in).
-In their applications, applicants are to describe their recent ABA activities and contributions they have made to the organization.
+Those applying for reappointment and new applicants are to submit the State Bar's Appointments Application.
+In their applications, applicants should include a description of their recent ABA activities and contributions they have made to the organization.
 Attendance and service are factors considered for reappointment.

 The State Bar's Board of Trustees will consider the ABA appointments at its March 2014 meeting.
 At its discretion, the designated board committee may conduct interviews of the applicants.